 - "Queer Resistance as Daily Praxis" with J. Zingsheim.
 Eds.
 M. N. Goins, J. F. McAlister & B. K. Alexander.
 Queer Praxis (Routledge, 2021)

-- “Still looking: Temporality and Gay Aging in U.S. Television."
+- “Still Looking: Temporality and Gay Aging in U.S. Television."
 Eds.
 A. Wohlman & M. Oró-Piqueras.
 Serializing Age: Age & Aging in Television Series.
 (2016)

 - "On my our Way: Gay Suicidal Logics and Queer Survival on Glee."
 Eds.
 B. C. Johnson & D. Faill.
 Glee and New Directions for Social Change (Sense Publications, 2015)